Unboxed-Software/solana-course/content/token-program.md

 }
 ```

 Revoke will set delegate for the token account to null and reset the delegated amount to 0.
 All we will need for this function is the token account and user.
-Lets call our new `revokeDelegate` function to revoke the delegate from the `user` token account.
+Let's call our new `revokeDelegate` function to revoke the delegate from the `user` token account.

 ```tsx
 async function main() {